-A fun and easy way to participate in Hunger Day is to collect donations online during September and October.
+A fun and easy way to participate in Hunger Day is to collect donations online.

 Digital fundraising is a great way of contributing, especially if you are active in social media or have an upcoming special day for which you would like to collect donations.

 As a digital fundraiser, you are helping us provide aid to disaster victims in Finland and abroad.
 Below are instruction videos and tips for digital fundraising.
 We are happy to have you with us!

 The easiest way to participate in Hunger Day is to collect donations online to the joint fundraiser by using Red Cross collections that have already been set up.
 Watch the video below and join us!